 Schwules Museum dedicated a retrospective to her work and showed her photographs in a variety of exhibitions, among others Homosexuality_ies in 2015/16.

 Her large and impressive archive was added to the museum’s collections in 2012.
+A part of this archive is available online at museum-digital.

 (Photo: Petra Gall, self portrait, mid-1980s)